Shpaackle/Guardians-of-the-Realms/Notes/2023/January.md

 # 1-19
 Give [[Wielder]] ability to combine a spell and weapon attack together.
 Maybe as part of the Bond Pool.
 Maybe replace the one that just adds Successes.

+# 1-21
+- Need to change Bond Pieces for Conduit and Synergist, both currently use Strength
+- If I go the Isekai route, the more I think about this the more I like it, then I definitely need to change the direction of the class.
+As it is now it would need to have the characters be in the world for a while.
+Could go the "Summoner"/Celestial Wizard route where they have contracts with

 # 1-24
 ## Quest Notes
 ### Abilities